Liuuuuuuuuuuuuuuuuuu/BDS-SDRSIM/README.md

 code.
 The 50 bps D1 navigation message is further modulated by the standard 20‑bit Neumann–Hoffman sequence so that the resulting signal matches the BeiDou B1I specification.
-Optionally a 500 bps D2 message without secondary coding and can be interleaved every other millisecond.
+Optionally a 500 bps D2 message without secondary coding can be interleaved every other millisecond.
 Finally the channels are summed to produce complex baseband samples ready for SDR playback.
 The output is ready to be transmitted by an SDR.